keycloakify/oidc-spa/README.md

 ## Showcases

-This library is powers the authentication of the following platforms:
+This library powers the authentication of the following platforms:

 ### Onyxia